 - Hydrate with warmed water (your body can’t afford to lose heat on cold water or snow.)

-- Extreme cold can reduce cellphone battery life, keep cellphone close to body and limit use to stay connected.
+- Extreme cold can reduce cellphone battery life, keep cell phones close to the body and limit use to stay connected.

 Driving into the Desert

-Increase your drinking water supplies if heading into desert or extreme heat conditions.
+In addition to emergency car kits, increase your drinking water supplies if heading into the desert or in extreme heat conditions.
 Plan to have 2-3 liters of water per person, per day.
 2-gallon water jugs with spigots are handy, as are refillable dromedaries.
-And one or more windshield sun shades can help keep parked cars coolers.
+And keep one or more windshield sun shades in road kits as they can help keep parked cars cool.
 Regardless, NEVER leave pets or children unattended.

 Keep in mind that cell reception in deserts is spotty at best.
-Gas stations are few and far between, so top off fuel tanks when you can.
+Gas stations are few and far between, so top off fuel tanks when you can, and pack more emergency supplies than you think you will need.

 Don’t Try to Outrun a Tornado!